 enka is a product of Zenka Finance Limited.
 It was launched in 2018 by a fintech company in Kenya, and so far, it has over 100,000 downloads.
 Apart from using the app, you can use the USSD code *841# to register for a loan.

 To be eligible for a Zenka loan, you must be 18, with a national identity card, Safaricom phone number, and an M-Pesa account.
 The app uses our mobile phone data to determine your eligibility for the loan.

 Once approved for the loan, you pay a one-time process fee of KSh 45 to Ksh 870, depending on the amount you want to apply.
 You can also borrow from Ksh 500 to Ksh 30,000.
 They have a flexible repayment period of 61 days or 180 days.

 The Okash Loan app, which Opera Mini powers, provides loans under Ksh 50,000 to the general public.
 It’s currently only available to Android mobile users and not yet accessible to iPhone users.
 There’s no USSD available at the moment.

 Using Okash, borrowers can apply for loans ranging from Ksh 2500 to Ksh 50,000.
 However, Okash has a short repayment period of just 14 days; the interest charged during that period is 5%, which is quite high.

 iPesa gives Kenyans access to loans through M-Pesa.
 The app is available for download to your device, and once the download is complete, you can install it on your phone.

-To determine the loan amount you qualify for, the app will scan your phone to check the phone contacts and M-Pesa messages.
+The app will scan your phone to check the phone contacts and M-Pesa messages to determine the loan amount you qualify for.
 With this app, you can get loan amounts of up to Ksh 50,000, depending on how much you qualify for.